tarotez/sortpipe/README.md

 10. From Matlab, execute sortUtils\\MergePlx2EDs to merge spike trains and behavioral data.
 The output will be in the directory, plxMergeEDfiles.

 11. Merge data by executing the following commands on a command line interface.
 The lines generate forStabilityAnalysis_MNAME\\sessionXX\\plxMergeEDfiles.
-The final "\\" of the first argument is required.
+The final "\\" in the first argument is required.

 ```
 cd D:\\MNAME_programs_updated\\sortUtils